bentlema/puppet-tutorial-pe/tutorial/04-Install-Puppet-Agent.md

 Go ahead an install the agent if you haven't already done so, and then try running the puppet agent...

+### Run the Agent ###

+Run the puppet agent manually.
+This will cause an SSL certificate request to be generated and sent to the puppetmaster.

 ```
      [root@agent ~]# puppet agent -t
      Info: Creating a new SSL key for agent.example.com